N4SJAMK/teamboard/README.md

   * In Linux or Mac environment you can open shell/console and try to execute "vagrant" command!
   * In Windows system you should use gitbash as console [Google](https://www.google.fi/search?q=gitbash&oq=gitbash&aqs=chrome..69i57.1352j0j4&sourceid=chrome&es_sm=93&ie=UTF-8)
   * Create a new folder in your host machines local folders.
 Make sure there is enough room for virtual machine.
-  * Created folder will contain all needed files for Contriboard development.
-  * Change you local directory inside new folder (cd new_folder)
+  * Change you current folder in the new one (cd new_folder)
-  * First task is to clone some installation scripts inside your folder.
+  * Your main task is to clone installation scripts in this folder.
   * You can clone a teamboard-repository which contains all what you need.
+  * Make sure your git client is installed....

 ```
 git clone https://github.com/N4SJAMK/teamboard